sguox002/leetcode/review/dp.md

 ```

 ### 740. Delete and Earn
-Given an array nums of integers, you can perform operations on the array.
+Given an array nums of integers, you can perform operations on the array.<br/>

 In each operation, you pick any nums[i] and delete it to earn nums[i] points.
-After, you must delete every element equal to nums[i] - 1 or nums[i] + 1.
+After, you must delete every element equal to nums[i] - 1 or nums[i] + 1.<br/>

 You start with 0 points.
-Return the maximum number of points you can earn by applying such operations.
+Return the maximum number of points you can earn by applying such operations.<br/>

-put the numbers in contiguous bins
+put the numbers in contiguous bins<br/>
 this is house robber with duplicates (if there are a lot of value=nums[i]).
 So we use bucket sort (bucket distance is 1)<br/>

 ```cpp